bparanj/crystal/programming/ai/patents/brainstorm.md

    - Abstract specific solutions into **universal problem-solving strategies**.
    - For instance:
      - **Data Optimization:** Techniques to reduce data requirements while maintaining high accuracy.
      - **Explainability:** Strategies to make AI predictions more interpretable for security analysts.
+This is not relevant.
      - **Scalability:** Approaches to ensure models can handle high network traffic in real-time.

 ---